Alphabetical Plant Listing

 Black Mangrove, Avicennia nitida

 Avicennia germinans (Black Mangrove) is a medium-sized, evergreen shrub or tree with a rounded, densely foliated crown of spreading branches.
-It bears thick, elliptic, simple and opposite leaves, 2-3 in. long (5-7 cm).
+It bears thick, elliptic, simple, and opposite leaves, 2-3 in. long (5-7 cm).
 Smooth and leathery, they are dark green above and silver-white underneath.
-The surface of the leaves is often covered with salt crystals that are secreted through salt glands in the leaves.
+The surface of the leaves is often covered with salt crystals secreted through salt glands in the leaves.
 Blooming year-round, small white flowers with yellow centers appear in short branched spikes at the tips of the branches.
-Very fragrant, they are rich in nectar and attract a variety of pollinators including butterflies, bees, wasps, and flies.
-They are an important source of high quality mangrove honey.
-The blossoms are followed by green, fleshy fruits which consist of large flattened capsules of seeds.
+Very fragrant, they are rich in nectar and attract a variety of pollinators, including butterflies, bees, wasps, and flies.
+They are an important source of high-quality mangrove honey.
+The blossoms are followed by green, fleshy fruits, which consist of large flattened capsules of seeds.
 They often germinate while still on the tree and burst open when ripe to reveal the seeds.
 The bark is dark gray and smooth in youth, becoming scaly on larger trunks.
 The roots produce vertical branches (pneumatophores), which rise from muddy bottoms around the tree.
 They help the tree breathe during water inundation.
-Native to the Southern United States, South America and the Atlantic Coast of tropical Africa, Black Mangrove is tolerant of waterlogged conditions and of salt in both the air and soil.
+Native to the Southern United States, South America and the Atlantic Coast of tropical Africa, Black Mangrove is tolerant of waterlogged conditions and salt in the air and soil.
 It is excellent for bank stabilization, erosion control or as a hedge bordering bodies of salt water.
 It makes a nice shade tree or a screening tree due to its thick foliage.
-Like other species of mangroves, Black Mangrove is able to withstand major storm events like hurricanes.
+Like other species of mangroves, Black Mangrove can withstand major storm events like hurricanes.

 • Grows up to 10-40 ft. tall (3-12 m) and 10-30 ft. wide (3-9 m).